-So , if you skip the feed for whatever reason it's important to get your groove back and feed as soon as your back with baby or can or express by hand, manual pump or electric.
-There may be many reasons why someone has dabbled into the suplimenting spiral and as long as you have an informed plan to either jump back out to exclusively BF (WHO recommendation for up to 6 months) or continue this or combi feed by pumping this is your BF journey and with the right educated advice and support you will be fine.
-IBCLC’s are a great place for this type of planning.
+There may be many reasons why someone has dabbled into the supplementing spiral, and as long as mothers have an informed plan to return exclusively breastfeeding ( as WHO recommends for up to 6 months) or continue the supplemental feeds, or decide to exclusively by pump this is your BF journey and with the right educated advice and support you will be fine.
+IBCLCs are a great place for this type of planning.